 The new Garmin Edge 830 offers a host of great new features, especially for those interested in cycling training, long-distance rides, and mountain biking.
-In this post we sum up the upgrades, so you can decide if these upgrades have value for your own cycling needs – and if this bike computer is the one for you.
+In this post we sum up 9 great new features, so you can decide if these upgrades have value for your own cycling needs – and if this bike computer is the one for you.

 Garmin’s new Garmin Edge 830 is more like a new brand-new bike computer than a simple upgrade.
 Up to now, if you wanted a premium-performance bike computer with full navigation features, you could be forgiven for being a bit confused by all the choices.
 But with the launch of the Garmin Edge 830, the choice has got a lot simpler, because this bike computer basically does it all, twice as fast.